piface/pifacedigitalio/README.md

         wait_for_input loop should continue (True is continue).

         Register Parameters (*optional):
-        input_index - input pin number
+        input_num  - input pin number
         direction  - direction of change
                          IN_EVENT_DIR_ON
                          IN_EVENT_DIR_OFF
                          IN_EVENT_DIR_BOTH
-        callback    - function to run when interrupt is detected board*      - what PiFace digital board to check
+        callback   - function to run when interrupt is detected board_num* - what PiFace digital board to check

         Example:
         def my_callback(interrupted_bit, input_byte):